alize2e/subset-generation/README.md

 GrayCodeProof and GrayCodeProofLemmas
 - proof that the number of changes between adjacent elements of the output of `grayRecSlides` is exactly 1, which is generalized to `genGray` too
-- last step: figure out how to update Lean so I can remove `sorry_getElem_reverse` and rest of lemmas that should be imported from GrayCodeProofLemmas

 GrayItProof, GrayItSorry, and GrayItValProof
 - GrayItSorry and GrayItProof have an iterative algorithm, `grayIt`, for Gray code generation that is based on "Algorithm G" from p.
 286 of the Knuth book.
 They also include an outline for a proof of termination that depends on `sorry`s – the outline in GrayItSorry is simpler, and that in GrayItProof has more proofs / is further along